wxt-dev/wxt/docs/guide/go-further/vite.md

 ## Using Plugins

-Plugins can be passed into the `vite` configuration in you `wxt.config.ts` file, just like any other option.
+Plugins can be passed into the `vite` configuration in your `wxt.config.ts` file, just like any other option.

-All plugins should work in WXT, but it is worth pointing out that since WXT orchestrates multiple vite builds to bundle an extension, plugins will be executed multiple times if necessary.

 ```ts
 import { defineConfig } from 'wxt';